By: Marilyn L. Davis

 Where Did We Get the “Be Perfect” Message?

 None of us is ever going to mimic all the successes of someone else.
-Key in this is the all.
-I can match some successes and not others.
-If the successes are authentic for me, then I’ve made progress.
+Critical in this is the all.
+I can match some achievements and not others.
+If the achievements are authentic for me, then I’ve made progress.

 But if I continue judging my limited successes in some areas, with how perfect other people are, I’ll still experience that dreaded sense of failure.